 Accommodations in the Classroom for the Student with Unilateral Hearing Loss

 - Teacher inservice is important.
 Provide teacher with Relationship of Hearing Loss to Listening and Learning Needs – Unilateral Hearing Loss It is also helpful to ask the teacher to wear one noise protection ear plug (purchase at drug stores or hardware stores) and demonstrate listening from various parts of the classroom, with and without noise, with back turned and from different seats in the classroom.

-- Trial period with a personal FM system to enhance reception of the teacher’s voice, typically in the student’s better hearing ear or placement in a classroom with a sound field amplification system (amplifies what the teacher says for the whole class) is warranted.
-Pre/post testing with the Listening Inventory For Education will assist in determining the student’s need for and benefit of assistive amplification.
+- Use of a personal FM system to enhance reception of the teacher’s voice is usually warranted.
+The FM is typically placed in the student’s better hearing ear.
+An alternative that is less effective is placement in a classroom with a sound field amplification system (amplifies what the teacher says for the whole class).
+Pre/post testing with the Listening Inventory For Education will assist in verifying the student’s benefit of assistive amplification.

-- If amplified, student should be involved in regular amplification monitoring and should receive instruction in how to become his/her own ‘Technology Specialist’.
+- If using a hearing aid and/or personal FM, the student should be involved in regular amplification monitoring and should receive instruction in how to become his/her own ‘Technology Specialist’.

 - Student will benefit from being in contact with other students who have typical hearing in only one ear as a source of mutual support.
-Facilitated contact through chat rooms, skype, penpal, or face-to-face formats is strongly suggested so that the student does not feel as isolated in the issues faced due to unilateral hearing loss.
+Facilitated contact through chat rooms, Skype, penpal, or face-to-face formats is strongly suggested so that the student does not feel as isolated and can benefit from brainstorming listening and social issues faced due to unilateral hearing loss.